agallex/SpaceInvaders/README.md

 There is a Unity project for iOS devices on the ForiOS branch.

-There is a Unity project for Android devices on the ForAndroid branch.
+There is a Unity project for Android devices and the .apk installation file on the ForAndroid branch.

 You can clone the repository and open the project in Unity.